Phillboard/mobul/TWILIO_SMS_MIGRATION_GUIDE.md

 - Monthly phone number costs (~$1/month)
 - Real-time delivery status

-### When Twilio is Used (as Fallback)
+### When Twilio is Used (as Fallback 2)
+- NotificationAPI API is down
 - Infobip API is down
-- Infobip returns an error
+- Both primary and fallback 1 return errors
-- Infobip rate limit exceeded
+- Rate limits exceeded on both providers
-- Infobip credentials invalid

 ## Files Reference